apache/ignite-3/modules/configuration/README.md

 Another important concept is a `RootKey`.
 It represents type-safe object that holds name of the root node.
 Instances of this interface are generated automatically and are mandatory for registering roots in the framework.

-`ConfigurationRegistry` is like a public facade of the module, you should use it as an entry point.
+`ConfigurationRegistry` is like a public facade of the module.
+It should be uses as an entry point for modules functionality.

 ## Generated API
-Imagine that you have schema from the example above.
-Then you'll have following interfaces generated:
+Let's examine schema from the example above.
+Following interfaces generated are generated from it:

-These are main interfaces to manage your configuration:
+These are main interfaces to manage configuration:
 ```
 public interface ParentConfiguration extends ConfigurationTree<ParentView, ParentChange> {
     RootKey<ParentConfiguration, ParentView> KEY = ...;